dadrus/heimdall/docs/content/docs/introduction/from_source.md

     weight: 50
 ---

 This document covers how to build heimdall from its source code as well as how to run heimdall using a minimum configuration.
-If you want to try out a scenario close to real-life, head over to [Quick Start]({{ site.baseurl }}{% link install/quick_start.md %}) chapter.
+If you want to try out a working scenario, head over to [Quick Start]({{< relref "quickstart.md" >}}).

 ## Prerequisites